OperationalBina/PipeRT2/README.md

 # FAQ

-    Q: What will happen when returning nothing from main logic?
+    Q: What will happen when nothing is returned from the main logic?
     A: Not returning anything from a function will return None.
        We detect when None is returned and just ignore it.
        So in short, you will not send anything to the next routine in line.